-Santa Rosa Junior College Petaluma Campus' mission statement, as shown below, was last updated in 2006; well before the Phase II expansion and Phase III renovations were completed, and at a time when the state's fiscal support of community colleges was based on unlimited growth and expansion.
-Since that time, Petaluma Campus enrollments have grown and retracted; our student population has changed along with the ways in which they make use of the resources available to them in Petaluma; our faculty in residence have increased along with our support staff and management team; programs unique to the campus have been developed and implemented; and the ways in which we serve our community have evolved and changed.
+Santa Rosa Junior College Petaluma Campus' mission statement, as shown below, was last updated in 2022 after several phases of the campus were completed: Phase 1 of the initial build, the Phase II expansion, Phase III renovations and Measure H projects.
+Since that time, Petaluma Campus enrollments have grown and retracted; our student population has changed along with the ways in which they make use of the resources available to them in Petaluma; our faculty in residence have remained steady for a decade, while our student support staff has grown.
+Our dedicated management is now smal, while many of the functions beyond Academic and Student support have been centralized to District management which coordinates with dedicated management.
 The strategic planning process called for by President Chong during 2012/13, and the eventual site-based plans to be developed, will provide an opportunity for campus employees and our community to reflect on and recalibrate the vision and mission for the future of the Petaluma Campus.